MatHelio314/stepper_motor_ws/README.md

 After launching the file, you will see a slider gui and buttons to control the motors.

 ![image](https://github.com/user-attachments/assets/72020cb3-621f-43a7-a27c-7df3aa246ce2)

+See README_NODES.md for more informations on the nodes : https://github.com/MatHelio314/stepper_motor_ws/blob/main/READMY_NODES.md

 The gui allows you to reset the motors, initialize them, launch position control nodes and closes them as well as stopping the motors in case of an emergency